dylandibeneditto/VocabPal/README.md

 2. Open the project folder in your code editor or IDE.

-3. Launch `frontend / index.html` in your dedicated live server
+3. Launch `frontend / html / index.html` in your dedicated live server

 ## License